Skip to content

 The “negative” aspect of using this technique is that it requires a good knowledge of Photoshop.
 Nothing too difficult, but for beginners, this approach may be a bit too complex.
 Fortunately, in recent years, different plugins that can automate creating masks and learning to use them are quite simple.

 One of the best plugins I’ve ever tried is Raya Pro.
-In this article, though, I review Lumi32, a Photoshop panel to create luminosity masks that are quite innovative.
+In this article, though, I review Lumi32, a Photoshop panel that creates luminosity masks that are quite innovative.
 Jimmy McIntyre has produced Lumi32 with the help of a professional software developer.
 Jimmy is the same photographer behind Raya Pro.

 Lumi32: the review